-Aiming for the sweet spot in the middle, where the right amount of pressure equals peak performance, takes careful self-management and practice.
+Aiming for the sweet spot in the middle, where the right pressure equals peak performance and health, takes careful self-management and practice.

 The pressure performance curve is a management tool that can help.
-Its zones of comfort and stretch are the ideal path to peak performance, and the dangers of boreout, burnout, and the zone of delusion, are something of which we all need to be aware.
+Its zones of comfort and stretch show the path to peak performance, avoiding the dangers of boreout, burnout, and the zone of delusion along the way.